Octachloropropane

 Octachloropropane or perchloropropane is the chemical compound with elemental formula C3Cl8 and structural formula Cl3C\sCCl2\sCCl3.
 Its molecule has a simple chain of three carbon atoms connected by single bonds, with chlorine atoms filling their remaining bonds.
-It is a chlorocarbon, specifically the third simplest perchloroalkane.
+It is a chlorocarbon, specifically the third simplest perchloroalkane (after carbon tetrachloride and hexachloroethane).
 It can be described as a derivative of propane C3H8, with all hydrogen atoms replaced by chlorine.

-Octachlorpropane is a clear white crystalline solid at room temperature, with hexagonal crystal structure.
-It is easily deformed by mechanical stress, without losing its crystal structure—like a metal.
+Octachloropropane is a clear white crystalline solid at room temperature, with hexagonal crystal structure.
+It is easily deformed by mechanical stress, without losing its crystal structure, like a metal.

 History

 Synthesis and characterization of octachloropropane was reported in 1875 by Krafft and Merz.
 Its remarkable crystal growth and deformation properties were noted by McCrone in 1949.
 Its use as a model for crystal deformation of minerals was pioneered by Win D. Means, Marc W. Jessel and others in the 1980s.

 Production

 Octachloropropane can be obtained by reacting partially chlorinated propane with iodine trichloride (as in the original synthesis by Krafft and Merz), or with chlorine at high pressure or with activation by light.
 The temperature must be close to but below 200 °C, since at higher temperatures further reaction with chlorine gives carbon tetrachloride and hexachloroethane instead.